EFNEP Celebrates National Hispanic Heritage Month

 Collapse ▲

-Six EFNEP Educators in the Southeast met for their monthly regional training at the Wayne County Cooperative Extension Center last Friday.
+Six EFNEP Educators in the Southeast met for their monthly regional training at the N.C.
+Cooperative Extension, Wayne County Center last Friday.
 Dinorah Keith, EFNEP Educator, hosted the event and highlighted National Hispanic Heritage Month.
 The room was decorated with papel picado and sombreros.
 Papel picado is a traditional Mexican craft that features colorful paper sheets with intricate cut-out details.

 group photo with sombreros